jsx-eslint/eslint-plugin-react/docs/rules/no-unused-prop-types.md

-# Prevent definitions of unused propTypes (react/no-unused-prop-types)
+# Disallow definitions of unused propTypes (react/no-unused-prop-types)

 Warns if a prop with a defined type isn't being used.